pmeeny/CI-MS1-RestaurantWebsite/README.md

 ### Feature 5: Menu page (menu.html)
 #### Description:
-This page displays the menu and a selection of the dishes available in a picture carousel with a navigation bar as the header and a footer
+This page displays the menu and a selection of the dishes available in a picture carousel with a navigation bar as the header and a footer.
+The carousel used is a Bootstrap component.
 #### User Stories:
 - User Story 5.1: As a user I want to view the restaurant menu items and price (Starters and Main courses)
 - User Story 5.2: As a user I want to view the restaurant allergan advice (Staters and Main courses)